Completing, filing and serving documents

 Serving originating documents (challenges, statements of claim)

-Take a copy of the form to the defendant and give it to the defendant.
-If the defendant does not accept it, put the form down directly in front of the person and tell the person that they have now been served. - Serve by registered post (track and trace courier post)
+Take a copy of the statement of claim to the defendant and give it to the defendant.
+If the defendant does not accept it, put the form down directly in front of the person and tell the person that they have now been served.

 Leave a copy of the statement of claim with any partner or at the principal place of the business of the partnership.